Table of Contents

 To help prevent pelvic floor disorders, you should:

 - Maintain a healthy weight.
 Being overweight can put strain on your pelvic floor muscles.

 - Exercise your pelvic muscles.
 These exercises, called Kegels, can strengthen your muscles.
 This can really help with future incontinence.

-- Stop constipation.
+- Decrease constipation.
 Eat foods with fiber that can help prevent constipation.
 Avoiding constipation can help with pelvic muscle strain.

-- Learn to lift.
+- Learn to lift the right way.
 Use your legs to lift heavy items.
 Avoid using your back or abdomen muscles.